 Many skeptics and seekers of the Christian faith often stop short because they have challenging questions about the resurrection of Jesus Christ.
 We need to present biblical facts about the resurrection to our skeptical friends, family or co-workers.
-Dr. Jeremiah Johnston, author of Unanswered: Lasting Truth for Trending Questions, shares his advice on conversation starters:
+New Testament scholar, teacher, apologist, and speaker Dr. Jeremiah Johnston shares his advice on conversation starters:

 “I can’t start with 1 Corinthians 15 as much as I’d like to, I don’t start with, ‘Well this is what the Bible says…’ A lot of the people I debate don’t believe the Bible, so I start with extra biblical confirmations of the historical fact of the resurrection of Jesus.”

 The Resurrection was the event that changed the world.

 “The best explanation for what happened that first Easter Sunday was that Jesus physically rose from the grave.”

 By gaining an understanding of the 1st century world we can understand why and how the early church spoke of the Resurrection.